gs1/EPCIS/JSON/README.md

-# Validation of EPCIS event data in JSON / JSON-LD using JSON Schema and SHACL
+# EPCIS Event data in JSON: Exmaples and Validation

-This directory has four example files in JSON / JSON-LD  (JSON-LD with most of the  weirdness hidden in the @context header, which will eventually be remotely referenced from gs1.org)
+This directory has example files in JSON / JSON-LD  (JSON with most of the  weirdness hidden in the `@context header`, which will eventually be remotely referenced from gs1.org)

-The directory also contains two validation files:
+- A few of the files are converted from examples in directory [../XML](../XML) using https://www.mimasu.nl/epcis/xmljson .
+The following corrections were needed:
+  - Change `schemaVersion` from integer `2` to string `"2.0"`, see #201
+  - Remove `format`, see #267
+  - change context from https://id.gs1.org/epcis-context.jsonld (its final destination) to https://gs1.github.io/EPCIS/epcis-context.jsonld (current dev version)
+- `Example-TransactionEvents-2020_07_03y.xml` failed to convert, see [#276 comment](https://github.com/gs1/EPCIS/issues/276#issuecomment-843137007)

 ## EPCIS-JSON-Schema.json